VolmitSoftware/docs/holoui/03-menu-file-format.md

 ### Extension and directory layout

-Only top-level `*.json` files are loaded.
-The extension match is case insensitive, so `Shop.JSON` loads as `Shop`.
-A file with any other extension is skipped, which is why the loader's log lines can assume the suffix (`Menu config "%s.json" …`).
+Regular non-symbolic `*.json` files are discovered recursively without following symbolic links.
+The extension match is case insensitive, so `Shop.JSON` loads as `Shop`; other extensions, every symbolic-link file or directory, and files beneath any hidden path segment (a segment beginning with `.`) are ignored.
+Normalized-path checks also reject files outside `menus/`.

-Subdirectories are skipped too, along with everything inside them, and skipping is silent: no parse error, no per-file log line.
-The boot scan reports the count once at `FINE` (`menus: ignored <n> entries that are not top level json files.`).
-Keep `menus/` flat.

-The boot scan and both watchers share one predicate, so a file that is not registered at startup is not registered by a later edit either.
+The boot scan and both watchers share the same recursive predicate, so accepted nested menus behave identically at startup and during hot reload.

 ### Reloading